 - hyper- or hypo-sensoriality (to sounds, light, smells, tastes etc.)

-ASDs are also frequently associated with other neurodevelopmental disorders (NDDs) such as Attention Deficit Disorder with or without Hyperactivity (ADD/ADHD), Developmental Coordination Disorder, Specific Learning Disability or Intellectual Disability, but also psychiatric disorders such as anxiety disorders (in particular social phobia or generalized anxiety disorder), bipolar or even schizophrenic disorders, or other illnesses such as epilepsy or functional colopathies (e.g. constipation). constipation).
+ASDs are also frequently associated with other neurodevelopmental disorders (NDDs) such as Attention Deficit Disorder with or without Hyperactivity (ADD/ADHD), Developmental Coordination Disorder, Specific Learning Disability or Intellectual Disability, but also psychiatric disorders such as anxiety disorders (in particular social phobia or generalized anxiety disorder), bipolar or even schizophrenic disorders, or other illnesses such as epilepsy or functional colopathies (e.g. constipation).
 It is also common for individuals with autism to have sleep and/or eating disorders.

 Unfortunately, it is only very recently that these associated disorders have been taken into account in research.
 They are indeed extremely important, both for understanding the origin of ASD and for improving the support of the individuals affected.

 Studies estimate that 5 to 15% of children worldwide have a neurodevelopmental disorder (ranging considerably in terms of severity) and that more than one individual in every 100 could receive an ASD diagnosis.
 For a reason that remains unknown, boys are diagnosed with ASD around 4 to 8 times as often as girls.
-The risk of having a child with ASD is 10 to 20 times higher in families where the parents already have an autistic child.
+The probability of having a child with ASD is 10 to 20 times higher in families where the parents already have an autistic child.
 Monozygotic twins ("identical twins") are also more likely to share an autism diagnosis than dizygotic twins ("fraternal twins").

 Diagnosis of ASD is clinical.
 It is based on a precise, detailed, tailored multidimensional assessment that considers various developmental and functional aspects and also the individual's environment in a variety of contexts.